-The notes are designed to allow investors to participate in the movements of the Exchange Rate Measure over the term of the notes.
-The Exchange Rate Measure is designed to track the value of an equally weighted investment in the Norwegian krone and the Swedish krona, based on the exchange rate of each underlying currency relative to the euro.
-The notes provide upside participation at maturity if the underlying currencies strengthen relative to the euro over the term of the notes.
+The notes are designed to allow investors to participate in the movements of the Exchange Rate Measure.
+The Exchange Rate Measure is designed to track the value of an investment in the Indian rupee, based on the Exchange Rate.
+The notes provide upside participation at maturity if the value of the Exchange Rate Measure increases (that is, the Indian rupee strengthens relative to the U.S. dollar) from the Starting Value to the Ending Value.